 State boarding schools are often described as ‘education’s best kept secret’.
 Certainly I meet many prospective parents who have found the sector almost by chance and who once introduced are impressed by the range of facilities, types of school and examination results across our schools.
 State boarding is available at the time of writing to all EU-qualified pupils and the education is provided free of charge, so parents only pay for the boarding element.

 State boarding schools vary considerably by size and location but they all share a strong commitment to the value of boarding and provide excellent facilities and systems of care.
+In total around 5,000 pupils enjoy boarding in a diverse, varied and hugely successful range of schools.
 The sector consists of large mixed non-selective schools, free schools, grammar schools and schools that offer mixed or single-sex education.
-Although most offer secondary places, primary boarding is available too and this will be further supported by the opening of a new primary boarding free school in Norfolk in 2019.
-In total around 5,000 pupils enjoy boarding in a diverse, varied and hugely successful range of schools.

 State boarding schools may offer single-sex boarding or mixed boarding.
 Some have boarding houses covering the entire school age while others divide into key stages or run a separate sixth-form boarding house.
 They all offer strong systems of pastoral support and care, ensuring pupils are well known by staff and their individual needs are catered for.
 Pupil-voice activities are strongly promoted and pupils are given opportunities to lead and contribute to their schools.
 Boarding houses are homely with soft furnishings often the norm and I have yet to have a poor meal in ten years of working in the sector!